 If you are considering getting your CNA certification in the state of Georgia, you should start by enrolling in a CNA training program that is approved or accredited by the state’s Board of Nursing.
 These classes will be geared towards helping you learn the skills necessary to pass the National Nurse Aide Assessment Program Exam (NNAAP).
 The backing of a solid education will make all the difference when it comes time to take the examination, so choose your program carefully.

-The state of Georgia is one of the states in the US with a rapidly increasing elderly population.
-It is one of the states projected to need an increasing number of CNAs now and in the future.
-For someone who is good at caring for others, especially the elderly and the senior citizens, this is a very good opportunity to earn money with your natural talents.
-Moreover, since projections indicate an increasing number of elderly in the State of Georgia, there are very good career prospects after completion of a CNA training program and obtaining your certified nursing assistant certification.
+The State of Georgia is one of many states in the U.S. with a rapidly growing elderly population, and is currently projected to demonstrate a great need to hire an increased number of CNAs in the future.
+For someone who is good at caring for others, especially the elderly and senior citizens, this is a very good opportunity to earn money putting your natural talents to good use.
+Moreover, since projections indicate an increasing number of elderly in the State of Georgia, there are additional promising career prospects to pursue after completion of a CNA training program and obtaining your certification as a nursing assistant.

 Enrollment and Completion of CNA Classes in Georgia

-Before an applicant can be accepted into Georgia’s state approved CNA training programs, he or she must fulfill the following requirements.
-First, there has to be background checks, two fingerprint cards, a photo id, two photos (passport size).
-A TB test with negative result in the last six months and proof of immunization, also student must enter the program with a High school diploma or GED.
+Before an applicant can be accepted into one of Georgia’s state–approved CNA training programs, he or she must fulfill various requirements, including submitting to background checks, two fingerprint cards, a photo ID, and two photos (passport size).
+A TB test with a negative result in the last six months and proof of immunization is another requirement.
+Also, students must enter the program holding a high school diploma or GED.

 CNA Testing Procedures and Applying for CNA Certification in Georgia

-At this point you will have finished your education, and you will be ready to sit for the CNA exam in Georgia.
-Georgia tests through Pearson Vue, the test can be taken at any of their training centers.
-For additional information check out their handbook.
+At this point, you will have finished your education, and will be ready to sit for the CNA exam in Georgia.
+The certification test is administered through Pearson Vue, and the exam can be taken at any one of their training centers.
+For additional information, you can check out their handbook.
 And then, don’t forget to visit our online testing modules here to prep for the exam.

-Once you have met all requirements and passed the exam, you qualify for employment as a CNA or HHA.
-Make sure to keep your licenses up to date.
-CNA certification must be renewed every two years, and your CPR license is every two years as well.
+Once you have met all requirements and passed the exam, you qualify for employment as a CNA.
+Make sure to keep your credentials up to date.
+CNA certification must be renewed every two years, and your CPR license is renewable every two years as well.

-For Additional Information regarding CNA Certification in Florida visit:
+For additional information regarding CNA certification in Georgia, visit:

 Georgia Nurse Aide Registry